th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 performance indicator_ (KPI).
 This line of reasoning, starting from _networked devices_ is how a lot of research on computer networks is conducted.
-But what happens if we turn this upside down, and develop a _universal_ model for computer networks starting from some very basic elements?
+But what happens if we turn this upside down, and develop a _universal_ model for computer networks starting from _first principles_?

+This sums up my problem with computer networks today: not everything in their workings can be fully derived from first principles.
+It also sums up why I was attracted to RINA: it was the first time I saw a network architecture as the result of a solid attempt to derive everything from first principles.
+And it’s also why Ouroboros is not
+RINA: RINA still contains things that can’t be derived from first principles.

-### Two defining elements
+### Two types of layers

-The Ouroboros model postulates that there are only 2 possible methods of distributing packets in a network layer: _FORWARDING_ packets based on some label identifying a node[^1], or _FLOODING_ packets on all links but the incoming link.
+The Ouroboros model postulates that there are only 2 scalable methods of distributing packets in a network layer: _FORWARDING_ packets based on some label [^1], or _FLOODING_ packets on all links but the incoming link.

 We call an element that forwards a __forwarding element__, implementing a _packet forwarding function_ (PFF).
-The PFF has as input a destination label (in graph theory, a _vertex_), and as output a set of output links (in graph theory, _arcs_) on which the incoming packet with that label is to be forwarded on.
-The destination label needs to be in a packet header.
+The PFF has as input a destination name for another forwarding element (represented as a _vertex_), and as output a set of output links (represented as _arcs_) on which the incoming packet with that label is to be forwarded on.
+The destination name needs to be in a packet header.

-We call an element that floods a __flooding element__, and it implements a packet flooding fuction.
-It is completely stateless, and has a input the incoming arc, and as output all non-incoming arcs.
-This is all local information, so packets on a broadcast layer do not need a header at all.
+We call an element that floods a __flooding element__, and it implements a packet flooding function.
+The flooding element is completely stateless, and has a input the incoming arc, and as output all non-incoming arcs.
+Packets on a broadcast layer do not need a header at all.

+Forwarding elements are _equal_, and need to be named, flooding elements are _identical_ and do not need to be named.

 {{<figure width="40%" src="/docs/concepts/model_elements.png">}}